tonywagner/mlbserver/README.md

---page_password (password to protect pages; default is no protection) --content_protect (specify the content protection key to include as a URL parameter, if page protection is enabled) --gamechanger_delay (specify extra delay for the gamechanger switches in 10 second increments, default is 0)
+--page_password (password to protect pages; default is no protection) --content_protect (specify the content protection key to include as a URL parameter, if page protection is enabled) --gamechanger_delay (specify extra delay for the gamechanger switches in 10 second increments, default is 0) --http_root (specify the alternative http webroot or initial path prefix, default is none)
 ```

 For multiview, the default software encoder is limited by your CPU.
 You may want to experiment with different ffmpeg hardware encoders. "h264_videotoolbox" is confirmed to work on supported Macs, and "h264_v4l2m2m" is confirmed to work on a Raspberry Pi 4 (and likely other Linux systems) when ffmpeg is compiled with this patch: https://www.raspberrypi.org/forums/viewtopic.php?p=1780625#p1780625